Showing posts with label lateral transfer. Show all posts

 Supreme Court Rejects Requirement of Materially Adverse or Significant Changes in Terms and Conditions of Employment to Prove Discriminatory Lateral Transfers

 This morning, in a long-awaited decision without any dissents, the Supreme Court reversed the summary judgment dismissal of a sex discrimination lawsuit on the grounds that the plaintiff is not required to prove that an involuntary lateral transfer significantly affected the terms and conditions of her employment.
 Muldrow v.
-City of St. Louise, MO, No. 22-193 (4/17/24).
+City of St. Louis, MO, No. 22-193 (4/17/24).
 In particular, the plaintiff alleged that, even though her pay and title remained the same after the transfer, she was denied the use of an unmarked vehicle to use after her shift, was required to sometimes work weekends and no longer worked with higher ranking officers.
 “Although an employee must show some harm from a forced transfer to prevail in a Title VII suit, she need not show that the injury satisfies a significance test.”
 Nonetheless, the Court observed that the significance of the changed working conditions may be considered in assessing whether the employer intentionally discriminated. “[A] court may consider whether a less harmful act is, in a given context, less suggestive of intentional discrimination.”

 According to the Court’s opinion, when a new commander took over, the plaintiff was involuntarily transferred from a plainclothes officer position in the Intelligence Division (where she had worked for almost 10 years) to a uniformed officer position in another department supervising patrol officers.
 The new commander allegedly called her “Mrs.” instead of “Sergeant” and indicated that a male officer was better suited for the Division’s dangerous work.
 Her pay and rank remained the same following the transfer.
 However, she “no longer worked with high-ranking officials on the departmental priorities lodged in the Intelligence Division” and “also lost access to an unmarked take-home vehicle and had a less regular schedule involving weekend shifts.”
 She lost a “prestigious” role for an “administrative” role.
 She alleged that she was transferred because of her sex in violation of Title VII.
 However, the trial and appellate courts granted judgment to the city employer on the grounds that she had not suffered any materially significant adverse affects from the transfer and she only suffered minor changes in her working conditions.
 The Supreme Court reversed.